txpipe/awesome-starter-kits/readme.md

 <h4 align="center">A list of Starter-Kits to help get your Cardano dapp started in no time.</h4>

 <p align="center">
+  <a href="#introduction">Introduction</a> •
   <a href="#how-to-use">How To Use</a> •
   <a href="#license">License</a>
 </p>
 <hr>

+## Introduction

+Starter kits are example code repositories that you can use for learning or as starting point for your own projects.
+Each kit aims to solve a specific task and uses a particular tech stack.
+Once you find a kit that fits your needs, you can use it to create your own personal workspace in <a href="http://demeter.run" target="_blank">Demeter.run</a> based off that code template.

+This repository works as an index of available Starter-Kits which are available and listed in  <a href="http://demeter.run" target="_blank">Demeter.run</a> platform.

 ## How To Use